arackaf/easy-express-controllers/README.md

 easyControllers.createController(app, 'books/foo', { controllerPath: 'controllers2' });
 ```

-To have the utility walk your directory tree and create all controllers for you, you can also call `createAllControllers`
+To have easy-express-controllers walk your directory tree and create all controllers *for you*, you can also call `createAllControllers`

 ```javascript
 easyControllers.createAllControllers(app);
 ```

 This sniffs out all js files at any level under your controllers directory, and calls `createController` for you.
-By default, only `.js` files will be processed; if your es6 transpiled files are named with a `.es6` extension (or something else that's not `.js` then you'll be all set.
-If your ES6 files have a .js extension, then you can pass a second argument to `createAllControllers` to specify which files to exclude, like so
+By default, only `.js` files will be processed; if your es6 transpiled files are named with a `.es6` extension (or something else that's not `.js`) then you'll be all set.
+If your ES6 files have a .js extension, then you can pass a config object as your second argumentwith a fileTest property specifying which files to process, like so

 ```javascript
 easyControllers.createAllControllers(app, { fileTest: f => !/-es6\.js$/i.test(f) });